40843245/Utility/Function /FuncLooker/v1/README.md

       Please download it from  ../FuncChecker/v1/Code/FuncChecker.py (where v1 is the 1th version, I may update it in the future.
 Please pay attention on it.)
       Then import the module with the keyword import before use.
 Such as from FuncChecker import FuncChecker
+## Known issues
+A runtime error occured -- ValueError while running inspect.signature(func) when the parameters are some keywords for basic type such as bool, int, str, dict.

+      ValueError: no signature found for builtin type <class 'dict'>

 ## Used Modules
       1. inspect